Niamorro/Netleaf/README.md

 ## Features

-- Scan devices in a specified IP range
+- Scan devices in a specified IP range(using ICMP(ping) protocol)
-- Display connected devices and their status
+- Display connected devices and their status (the program may not work properly if you are using a gray IP address or if you have devices with DHCP enabled)
 - Save scan results to a CSV file
 - Dark and light theme options